FinGPT: Open-Source Financial Large Language Models: Related Work

 \subsection{Why Open-Source FinLLMs?}

-AI4Finance Foundation is a non-profit, open-source organization that integrates Artificial Intelligence (AI) and financial applications, including financial Large Language Models (FinLLMs).
-With a proven track record of nurturing an innovative ecosystem of FinTech tools, such as FinRL \cite{liu2021finrl} and FinRL-Meta \cite{liu2022finrl_meta}, the foundation is poised to accelerate the evolution of FinLLMs further.
-It is steadfast commitment and cutting-edge contributions pave the way for AI's transformative application in finance.
+AI4Finance Foundation\footnote{\url{https://ai4finance.org}.~The AI4Finance Foundation is a U.S.-registered 501(c)(3) nonprofit public charity focused on promoting open scientific research in financial AI, building open-source infrastructure, and supporting a global community of researchers through shared datasets, benchmarks, and educational programs.} is a non-profit, open-source organization that integrates Artificial Intelligence (AI) and financial applications.
+With a proven track record of nurturing an innovative ecosystem of FinTech tools, such as FinRL \cite{yang2020deep} and FinRobot \cite{yang2024finrobot}, the foundation is poised to accelerate the evolution of FinLLMs.
+Steadfast commitment and cutting-edge contributions may pave the way for AI's transformative applications in open finance.

 \begin{itemize}[leftmargin=*] \item Advancing equal opportunities via democratizing FinLLMs: Adopting an open-source methodology promotes universal access to state-of-the-art technology, adhering to the ethos of democratizing FinLLMs. \item Cultivating transparency and trust: Open-source FinLLMs offer a comprehensive overview of their foundational codebase, bolstering transparency and trust. \item Accelerating research and innovation: The open-source model fuels progress in research and development within the AI domain.
-It allows researchers to leverage existing models, thus nurturing a faster progression of innovation and scientific discovery. \item Enhancing education: Open-source FinLLMs serve as robust educational tools, presenting students and researchers with the prospect of exploring the complexities of FinLLMs through direct engagement with fully operational models. \item Promoting community development and collaborative engagement: Open-source promotes a global community of contributors.
-This collaborative participation bolsters the model's long-term durability and effectiveness. \end{itemize}
+It allows researchers to leverage existing models, thus nurturing a faster progression of innovation and scientific discovery. \item Enhancing education: Open-source FinLLMs serve as robust educational tools, presenting students with the prospect of exploring the complexities of FinLLMs through direct engagement with fully operational models. \item Upgrade foundation infrastructure for financial text data by community collaboration: This collaborative participation bolsters the model's long-term durability and effectiveness. \end{itemize}